GadzhievAleksandr/complex-github-widget/README.md

 ```
 ![My Stats](https://complex-github-widget-c9h2.vercel.app/api/widget?user=YOUR_NICKNAME)
 ```

-## Warning:
-The project based on versel ando could be unstable.
+> The project based on versel ando could be unstable.
 If it is not draw you should wait some time and refresh your page!!!